How Old is Geralt of Rivia?

 Many fan theories have pointed out that Geralt is anywhere between 80 to 90 years old at the end of Sapkowski’s stories.
 This is not really a definitive answer backed by explicitly stated facts mentioned in the original source material.
 However, if we are to take this logic, we can probably speculate Geralt’s age at the start of the series to be anywhere between 50-60 years since Ciri is depicted to be in her twenties at the end of Sapkowski’s stories.

 It must be noted that we are referring to Geralt’s adventures before the fall of Cintra when we refer to the “start of the series.”
 We made the educated guess above since Geralt’s adventures with Jaskier are depicted to have occurred not too long before the fall of Cintra in the Netflix series.
-Moreover, it is during this timeline when he goes to Cintra at the time of Pavetta’s betrothal.
-This is the time when he discovers that Pavetta is pregnant with Ciri and her baby is his child surprise.
+Moreover, it is during this timeline that he goes to Cintra during Pavetta’s betrothal.
+This is the time when he discovers that Pavetta is pregnant with Ciri, and her baby is his child’s surprise.
 Then, at the end of the season, Ciri is shown to be in her pre-teens.
-Thus, by that logic we can say that Geralt is anywhere between 50-60 years old “at the start of the series.”
-But again, that is just speculation and we might never get an exact answer to that.
+Thus, by that logic, we can say that Geralt is anywhere between 50 and 60 years old, “at the start of the series.”
+But again, that is just speculation, and we might never get an exact answer to it.

 Read More: How Are Witchers Made, Explained